 Dynamic HTTP Flood

-Dynamic HTTP flood is a layer 7 DDoS attack that targets web servers and applications.
+A Dynamic HTTP flood is a layer 7 DDoS attack that targets web servers and applications.

 Layer 7 is the application layer of the OSI model.
-The HTTP protocol is an Internet protocol which is the basis of browser-based Internet requests, and is commonly used to send form contents over the Internet or to load web pages.
+The HTTP protocol is an Internet protocol which is the basis of browser-based Internet requests and is commonly used to send form contents over the Internet or to load web pages.

-HTTP floods are designed to overwhelm web servers’ resources by continuously requesting single or multiple URLs from many source attacking machines, which simulate HTTP clients such as web browsers (Though the attack analyzed here does not use browser emulation).
+HTTP floods are designed to overwhelm web servers’ resources by continuously requesting single or multiple URL’s from many source attacking machines, which simulate HTTP clients such as web browsers (Though the attack analyzed here does not use browser emulation).

-When the servers’ limit of concurrent connections is reached, the server can no longer respond to legitimate requests from other clients attempting to connect, causing a denial of service.
+When the server’s limit of concurrent connections is reached, the server can no longer respond to legitimate requests from other clients attempting to connect, causing a denial of service.

-“Image 1 – Example of TCP Connection”
+Image 1 – Example of TCP connection

-An attacker (IP 10.128.0.2) sends GET and POST requests, changing the URL suffix dynamically, while the target (10.0.0.2) responds with HTTP/1.1 404 Not Found as can be seen in Image 2:
+The attacker (IP 10.128.0.2) sends GET and POST requests, changing the URL suffix dynamically, while the target (10.128.0.3) responds with an HTTP/1.1 200 OK as can be seen in Image 3.

-“Image 2 – Example of Dynamic HTTP Packets Exchange Between an Attacker and a Target”
+Image 3 – Example of Dynamic HTTP packets exchange between an attacker and a target

-“Image 3 – Dynamic HTTP Flood Stats”
+Image 4 – Dynamic HTTP Flood stats

 Analysis of Dynamic HTTP Flood in WireShark – Filters